-After you fill out the claim paperwork, the insurance company will either accept or reject your claim.
-If the accident was your fault, the insurance company will accept your claim only if you carry either no-fault insurance or collision insurance.
-If it accepts your claim, it will send a claims adjuster to inspect your vehicle.
-Alternatively, they may send you to an approved repair shop.
-Normally, you will be entitled to enough money to restore your vehicle to the condition it was before the accident.
-If the damage is severe enough, however, the adjuster may declare your vehicle "totaled."
-In this case, you will receive a check for the market value of the vehicle right before the accident, or for the cost of buying a new vehicle (depending on the terms of your policy).
+After you fill out the claim paperwork, the insurance company will either accept or reject your vehicle damage claim.
+If the accident was your fault, the insurance company will accept your claim only if you carry collision coverage.
+At this point, the insurer will send a claims adjuster to inspect your vehicle, whether you were able to drive it home or whether it was towed to a repair shop.
+Normally, you will be entitled to enough money to restore your vehicle to the condition it was in before the accident, based on one or more repair estimates.

 Disputing the Insurance Estimate